Biology of Business

 Interpret Results

-Compare to benchmarks: D ≈ 3-4 suggests efficient structure; D > 5 suggests overly complex hierarchy (too many layers); D < 2 suggests excessive flatness (too wide span, low oversight).
+Compare to benchmarks grounded in fractal efficiency: D ≈ 3-4 suggests efficient structure optimized for coordination and span.
+D > 5 suggests overly complex hierarchy (too many layers, narrow spans, coordination costs dominate).
+D < 2 suggests excessive flatness (too wide span, insufficient management oversight, chaos risk).
+Note: optimal D varies by work type—creative work tolerates lower D; operational work may require higher D.

 Outputs